 I can’t believe so much time has gone by.
 Those responsible for these murders have been arrested long ago but the work those judges began continues today.
-Falcone and Borsellino’s murders will forever remain ingrained in my mind.
+The murders of Falcone and Borsellino will forever remain ingrained in my mind.

 Sadly while things are better, the Mafia is still very entrenched in parts of society.

 I am happy to see that a very important priest Don Ciotti and an organization he works with have been able to confiscate much property from the Mafia.
 It is part of an association called “Libera” or free.

 I had first noticed these products when shopping in a store in Milan that I love called “Altromercato.”
 They sell a host of things using rules of fair trade.